doitintl/kubeip/README.md

 ### Kubernetes Service Account

-KubeIP requires a Kubernetes service account with the following permissions:
+KubeIP requires a Kubernetes service account with at least the following permissions:

 ```yaml
 apiVersion: v1